stenkoff/inspace/README.md

 ### Features

 #### Canvas
-Inspace implements HTML5 canvas for precise pixel control and object rendering.
+Inspace utilizes HTML5 canvas for precise pixel control and successful object rendering

 ![canvas](./assets/images/canvas.png)
 ![draw](./assets/images/canvas_draw.png)

 #### Collision Detection
-Using HTML5 canvas and a distance formula, Inspace successfully checks for collisions between two dots by calculating if the distance between those objects is less than the sum of their radii.
+Using HTML5 canvas and the distance formula, the game successfully checks for collisions between two dots by calculating the distance between those dots and determining if that distance is less than the sum of the dots' radii

 ![collision](./assets/images/collision.png)

 #### Mouse Position
-Inspace uses an event listener on the mouse to track and set the player's position based on the current mouse coordinates
+Inspace employs an event listener on the mouse to track and set the player's position based on the current mouse coordinates

 ![position](./assets/images/player_pos.png)

 #### High Score
-The game keeps track of a high score using local storage, so the player's high score is saved during the browsers session even if the browser is refreshed.
+The game keeps track of a high score using local storage, so the player's high score is saved during the browser session even if the browser is refreshed

 ![high-score](./assets/images/high_score.png)